mpab/ultiplan/tracker.md

 - implement true cli - with menu system to navigate commands
 - implement projects using tags - will simplify the data model
 - implement auto-linking of data, e.g. registration when creating a new DB
+- when adding a task, pick up the comment as a parameter

 ### done: ultiplan
 - 2022-06-04: extract diff from tracker to use as git commit message